biilmann/google-sheets-node-api/README.md

 Internally, this uses a JWT client to generate a new auth token for your service account that is valid for 1 hour.
 The token will be automatically regenerated when it expires.

 #### `GoogleSpreadsheet.setAuthToken(id)`

-Use an already created auth token for all future requets.
+Use an already created auth token for all future requests.

-#### `GoogleSpreadsheet.getInfo(callback)`
+#### `GoogleSpreadsheet.getInfo()`

 Get information about the spreadsheet.
-Calls callback passing an object that contains:
+Returns a promise which inturn will return the following object when fulfilled.

 - `title` - the title of the document
 - `updated` - last updated timestamp